 The situation is different when we contemplate a choice of `section,' which is not single-valued.
 In that circumstance, a closed loop in the base lifts to a non-trivial transformation on the fiber

 and equation~(\ref{u1wilson}) becomes modified:

 This relation is directly analogous to equation~(\ref{genflux}), which relates the physical and MBQC flux.
 Parallel transport defined in (\ref{AF}) plays the role of the covariant derivative $D_\mu$ in continuum gauge theory.
 The role of the gauge potential\footnote{When the gauge group is continuous---like $U(1)$---the gauge potential is valued in the Lie algebra and its exponentials are group elements.
 When the gauge group is discrete, we work directly with group elements.
-Therefore, it is more accurate to say that measurement outcomes $g_j$ are analogous to path-ordered exponentials of $A_\mu dx^\mu$, i.e. Wilson lines of the continuum theory.} is played by the measurement outcomes $g_j$ (in the gauge bundle $\mathcal{G}$) or by their representations matrices $V_{g_j}$ (in the associated bundle).
+Therefore, it is more accurate to say that measurement outcomes $g_j$ are analogous to path-ordered exponentials of $A_\mu dx^\mu$, i.e. Wilson lines of the continuum theory.} is played by the measurement outcomes $g_j$ (in the gauge bundle $\mathcal{G}$) or by their representations matrices $V_{g_j}$ (in the associated vector bundle).
 The physical flux on the left hand side of (\ref{genflux}) and the MBQC flux $o$ are off by the simulated $U_{\rm total}$.